nianswe/photoblog/README.md

 ## Heroku
 The site is deployed to Heroku through the following steps:

 1. Log in to Heroku or create an account, if required.
-On the Welcome page in the top right corner click the button labeled 'New'.
+On the Welcome page in the top right corner click the button labelled 'New'.
 2. From the drop-down menu select 'Create new app'.
 Enter a preferred app name.
 Select the relevant geographical region.
 Click to 'Create App'.
 3. Navigate to 'Settings' and scroll down to the 'Config Vars' section.
 Click 'Reveal Config Vars', click 'Add'.
 Add CLOUDINARY_URL, DATABASE_URL and SECRET_KEY.
 URL variable values ​​must be copied from your [CLOUDINARY](https://cloudinary.com/) account and [PostgreSQL from Code Institute](https://https://dbs.ci-dbs.net/) account.
 To create a SECRET KEY, use the online service or come up with your own.
 4. Click on the 'Deploy' tab.
 Next to 'Deployment method' select 'GitHub'.
 Connect the relevant GitHub repository.
 Under 'Manual deploy' choose the correct branch and click 'Deploy Branch'.
 Also you can select 'Automatic Deploys' so that the site updates when updates are pushed to GitHub.
-5. After successful deployment message in the page top right corner click the button labeled 'Open app' and you can access live app.
+5. After successful deployment message in the page top right corner click the button labelled 'Open app' and you can access live app.

 # Credits